cran/stokes/README.md

 # Overview

 The `stokes` package provides functionality for working with the exterior calculus.
-It includes cross products and wedge products and a variety of use-cases.
+It includes tensor products and wedge products and a variety of use-cases.
 The canonical reference would be Spivak (see references).
 A detailed vignette is provided in the package.